-After student scheduling has been developed for the year, schedule changes will be kept to a minimum.
-A student who finds it necessary to change his/her schedule should make an appointment with the counselor to make the necessary changes.
+After student scheduling has been completed for the year, schedule changes will be kept to a minimum.
+A student who finds it necessary to change his/her schedule should make an appointment with the counselor.
 No schedule changes will be made once school begins.
-Exceptions may be made when principals and counselors determine changes are necessary for the betterment of the student's academic program or to achieve balanced classes.
+Exceptions may be made when principals and counselors determine changes are necessary for the student's academic program or in the best interest of the school.